SCPR/empyrean/README.md

 ## Adapters

 Adapters are modules that create a consistent interface between Grand Central and a given API.
-Every adapter must have **GET**, **POST**, **PUT**, and **DELETE** functions, and every function should return an object with the bare-minimum of an HTTP status code and a message.
+Every adapter must have **GET**, **POST**, **PUT**, and **DELETE** functions that return promises, and every promise callback should be given an object with the bare-minimum of an HTTP status code and a message.
 Even if the adapter doesn't actually work with a REST interface, or if a request can't be made, it still should return an HTTP status code and a message to consistently indicate the status of a request.
 If a request was successful and returns some information like an ID or a revision, that information should also be included in the response object.

+Promises from adapter functions should always resolve unless there is an actual runtime error.
+Errors coming in from an API response, or validation errors, should still resolve and errors should be represented as HTTP response codes.

 ### Facebook